 Aki Adachi received her master’s degree from Graduate School of Arts and Sciences, the University of Tokyo (Shoji Takeuchi Laboratory, Institute of Industrial Science).
 After working for a private company for several years, she was appointed as the research promoter of the JST ERATO Takeuchi Bio Integration Project.
 In April 2015, together with Takeuchi, Okitsu, and Onoe, she established CellFiber Co., Ltd. based on the cell fiber technology that was the result of the ERATO project, and became the representative director.
 Currently, she is responsible for the development of internal and external business infrastructure and serves as the representative with Yanagisawa.

-After receiving a Ph.D. in regenerative medicine from Tottori University (Japan), he engaged in research at Tottori University, San Raffaele Scientific Institute (Italy), University College London, and Queen Mary University of London (UK).
+After receiving a PhD in regenerative medicine from Tottori University (Japan), he engaged in research at Tottori University, San Raffaele Scientific Institute (Italy), University College London, and Queen Mary University of London (UK).
 Since 2015, as the manager for the Asian and Oceanian territory, he developed, refined, and implemented the strategy of the Cell and Gene Therapy Catapult, an organization established by the UK government for the industrialization of regenerative medicine, including gene and cell therapy.
-In November 2019, he became an independent consultant for Start-up, Non-profit, Large pharmaceutical companies in Europe and Asia such as France, UK, and Japan.
+In November 2019, he became an independent consultant for Start-up, Non-profit, and Large pharmaceutical companies in Europe and Asia such as France, the UK, and Japan.
 In December 2020, he was appointed to the board of CellFiber.
-He has over 15 years of experience in regenerative medicine, cell and gene therapy field.
+He is also the Division Chairman of Advanced Manufacturing Technology, Gene & Cell Therapy at the Manufacturing Technology Association of Biologics.
+He has over 18 years of experience in regenerative medicine, cell and gene therapy field.

 Hiroaki Onoe received his PhD in Information Science and Engineering from the University of Tokyo, and had been an assistant professor in Shoji Takeuchi’s lab since April 2009, where he developed cell fiber technology as an assistant researcher and group leader of the ERATO Takeuchi Project.
 He started his career as an independent PI in the Faculty of Science and Technology at Keio University in April 2014, and has also served as a Board Director of CellFiber since April 2016.
 In April 2017 he was awarded the Young Scientist Prize of the Commendation for Science and Technology by the Minister of Education, Culture, Sports, Science and Technology for his research on in vitro tissue formation including cell fibers.